ii0784165-byte/test-for-project/README.md

 **No License.** This repository does not include an open-source license.

-This means all rights are reserved by the authors
+All rights are reserved by the authors

 ---